Henry David Thoreau: Influence

 Here, in this courageous New Englander's refusal to pay his taxes and his choice of jail rather than support a war that would spread slavery's territory into Mexico, I made my first contact with the theory of nonviolent resistance.
 Fascinated by the idea of refusing to cooperate with an evil system, I was so deeply moved that I reread the work several times.
 I became convinced that noncooperation with evil is as much a moral obligation as is cooperation with good.
 No other person has been more eloquent and passionate in getting this idea across than Henry David Thoreau.
 As a result of his writings and personal witness, we are the heirs of a legacy of creative protest.
 The teachings of Thoreau came alive in our civil rights movement; indeed, they are more alive than ever before.
-Whether expressed in a sit-in at lunch counters, a freedom ride into Mississippi, a peaceful protest in Albany, Georgia, a bus boycott in Montgomery, Alabama, these are outgrowths of Thoreau's insistence that evil must be resisted and that no moral man can patiently adjust to injustice.
+Whether expressed in a sit-in at lunch counters; a freedom ride into Mississippi; a peaceful protest in Albany, Georgia; a bus boycott in Montgomery, Alabama; these are outgrowths of Thoreau's insistence that evil must be resisted and that no moral man can patiently adjust to injustice.

 American psychologist B. F. Skinner wrote that he carried a copy of Thoreau's Walden with him in his youth.
-In 1945 he wrote Walden Two, a fictional utopia about 1,000 members of a community living together inspired by the life of Thoreau.
-Thoreau and his fellow Transcendentalists from Concord were a major inspiration of the composer Charles Ives.
-The 4th movement of the Concord Sonata for piano (with a part for flute, Thoreau's instrument) is a character picture, and he also set Thoreau's words.
+In Walden Two (published in 1948), Skinner wrote about a fictional utopian community of about 1,000 members inspired by the life of Henry Thoreau.
+Thoreau and his fellow Transcendentalists from Concord, Massachusetts were also a major inspiration for the American composer Charles Ives, whose 1915 Piano Sonata No. 2, known as the Concord Sonata, features "impressionistic pictures of Emerson and Thoreau", and includes a part for flute, Thoreau's instrument, in its 4th movement.

-Actor Ron Thompson did a dramatic portrayal of Henry David Thoreau on the 1976 NBC television series The Rebels.
+Actor Ron Thompson did a dramatic portrayal of Henry David Thoreau in the 1976 NBC television series The Rebels.

-Thoreau's ideas have impacted and resonated with various strains in the anarchist movement, with Emma Goldman referring to him as "the greatest American anarchist".
+Thoreau's ideas have affected and resonated with various strains in the anarchist movement, with Emma Goldman referring to him as "the greatest American anarchist".
 Green anarchism and anarcho-primitivism in particular have both derived inspiration and ecological points-of-view from the writings of Thoreau.
 John Zerzan included Thoreau's text "Excursions" (1863) in his edited compilation of works in the anarcho-primitivist tradition titled Against civilization: Readings and reflections.
 Additionally, Murray Rothbard, the founder of anarcho-capitalism, has opined that Thoreau was one of the "great intellectual heroes" of his movement.
-Thoreau was also an important influence on late-19th-century anarchist naturism.
+Thoreau was also an important influence on late 19th-century anarchist naturism.
 Globally, Thoreau's concepts also held importance within individualist anarchist circles in Spain, France, and Portugal.

 For the 200th anniversary of his birth, publishers released several new editions of his work: a recreation of Walden's 1902 edition with illustrations, a picture book with excerpts from Walden, and an annotated collection of Thoreau's essays on slavery.
 The United States Postal Service issued a commemorative stamp honoring Thoreau on May 23, 2017, in Concord, MA.